 The purpose of managing risk is to ensure Ampol achieves its strategic and business objectives and to create value for our customers and shareholders.
 Ampol is exposed to a range of financial and non-financial risks associated with operating in the Convenience Retail and Fuels and Infrastructure environments.
-A summary of Ampol's material business risks, (including economic, environmental and social sustainability risks) and their mitigation plans are detailed in the 2020 Annual Report, which is available on our website.
+A summary of Ampol's material business risks, (including information about Ampol's material exposure to environmental and social risks) and their mitigation plans are detailed in the 2021 Annual Report, which is available on our website.